yogsototh/Scratch/content/html/en/blog/2010-07-09-Indecidabilities.md

 begindiv(intro)

-If the world was made by a demiurge he certainly had a great sense of humor.
+If a demiurge made our world, he certainly had a great sense of humor.
-And this read will prove it to you.
+After this read, you should be convinced.
 I'll pretend to be him.
 I'll create a simplified world.
 A world that obey to simple mathematical rules.